 This is where you should also begin building your experience, whether it is completing classes to achieve a new degree, acquire certification or professional experience while participating in an internship or volunteer work.
 Experience and exposure, regardless of the venue, should be part of your preparation process.
 Not only will experience provide insight into your career choice, it will provide you a building block on which to conduct your job search.
 Here are some ideas on how you can get related experience.

-At this stage, you should begin to prepare your résumé, cover letters, sections of your portfolio (if they apply), and names and numbers of references you know who would put in a good word for you professionally.
+At this stage, you should begin to prepare your résumé, cover letters, elevator pitch, sections of your portfolio (if they apply), and names and numbers of references you know who would put in a good word for you professionally.
 Make sure you always speak with your reference before you use them.
 You wouldn’t want a potential employer to contact one of your references and have them say something negative about you.

 After you have spent considerable time evaluating, researching and preparing yourself, it’s time to make that transition and put your plan into motion.
 This can be a scary time but it doesn’t need to be if you’ve taken the time to understand your skills and your plan of action for a change.